 And catcher Lew Drill (1877) stroked two hits and scored two runs in two games with 1902 Baltimore Orioles (the franchise that would relocate to New York and become the Highlanders, then Yankees).
 Drill also played with Washington and Detroit, ending in 1905 with two career dingers, 100 rbi’s, and 21 stolen bases.

 Third baseman Chase Headley (1984) was purchased via trade during the 2014 season, and then signed to a four-year deal that December.
 A serviceable player in San Diego for more than seven years, Chase came in fifth in the NL MVP vote in 2012, when he hit 31 homers and drove in 115 runs.
-Although he fell to half that output in the years that followed, the Yanks are intrigued by hie stellar defense and his switch-hitting bat.
+Although he fell to half that output in the years that followed, the Yanks were intrigued by his stellar defense and his switch-hitting bat.
 His 12 home runs and 61 rbi’s in 2017 is about what he averaged the two preceding years.
 He was traded, along with righthander Bryan Mitchell, back to San Diego for a minor league outfielder before the 2018 season, a move that was clearly intended to create both roster and salary space for the coming Yankee stars.
 The Padres released Headley after he played in 27 games in 2018.

 Catcher Tommy Clarke (1888) hit six homers with 191 rbi’s from 1909-1918, mostly with the Reds.
 Though he never played with the good guys, Clarke was traded by the Cincinnati Reds to the Yankees for Lee Magee in April 1918.